Center for Implant & Esthetic Dentistry

 As the name implies, this is a multifaceted approach, but the process usually involves all of the teeth and the soft tissues.
 Missing teeth are replaced, damaged teeth repaired, alignment of the bite and corresponding jaw joints addressed, gum disease treated, jawbone mass rebuilt, and worn out dental appliances replaced.

 Dr. Mahallati performs most of the procedures, but he may bring in specialists such as a periodontist or oral surgeon, if necessary.

-There isn’t a single threshold or set of problems that constitutes when a patient needs “full-mouth reconstruction,” as every patient is different.
-But when the damage has progressed past the point of involving just a few teeth, or when the gums are in periodontitis, more in-depth treatment is required to save the teeth.
+There isn’t a single threshold or set of problems that calls for a “full-mouth reconstruction,” as every patient is different.
+But when the damage has progressed past the point of involving just a few teeth, or when the gums are in periodontitis, you need more in-depth treatment to save your teeth.